danielmarbach/BeyondSimpleBenchmarks/README.md

 So far we only covered the execution throughput in relation to the pipeline depth.
 Another scenario that is relevant for the pipeline execution is that we need to measure how in behaves in warmup scenarios.
 For example depending on the approach we might need to cache some invocation pipelines at startup or at the point of the first invocation.

 Benchmark.NET as previously mentioned already does warmups and statistical analysis so that during the execution tests we don't have to think about those scenarios.
 But if we want to compare how the warmup behavior gets better (or worse) it is required to do a dedicated benchmark.

+TODO: Maybe leave this out because the added value could be questionable.

 ```csharp
 [Config(typeof(Config))]